rctcwyvrn/CTF-Writeups/cryptopals/README.md

 x = m^3 mod n1
 ...

-So then that x must be equal to m^2 mod n0*n1*n2, so then we recover the message.
-My manual cube root function took absolutely forever so I just janked together a way to call sagemath
+So then that x must be equal to m^2 mod n0*n1*n2, so then we recover the message. ~My manual cube root function took absolutely forever so I just janked together a way to call sagemath~ got it working (read: stole someone else's code)

+Set 6 RSA and DSA
+===

+Challenge 41: Follow the instructions and you'll get there

+Challenge 42: The e=3 unpadded RSA attack
+---
+This one needs a bit more writeup, since there's some pitfalls here.

+1. Understand why this is an e=3 attack.
+(It's because then we can reliably fake a signature that won't wrap the modulus)
+2. Make sure you have efficient invmod and cube_root functions
+3. Understand why there needs to be garbage at the end of the forged signature.
+(It's because you're going to be cube rooting and rounding, and we don't want any changes to show up in the hash.
+If the bytes are big endian, where will be rounding errors appear?
+At the end, where we have our garbage that the signature verifier won't even check!)

+Challenge 43: DSA and bad nonces
+---
+Follow the instructions, be super careful with the DSA implementation.
+I ended up having to copy someone else's implementation in and check every step of the way that my values were correct.
+Turns out my mistake as comparing to s instead of r at the very end...

+Anyway get that working and make sure your way of converting integers to bytes is consistent with how they do it.
+Turns out mine wasn't...
+I was using number.long_to_bytes(x), they used hex(x)[2:].encode()

+The actual challenge isn't that hard, just extremely finicky.

+Challenge 44:
+---
+Easy if you make sure to follow their advice, too easy.
+So let's derive the equation!